UFC 70: Nations Collide: Predictions & Analysis

 A few statistical edges stand out.
 Kongo throws significantly more leather — a 0.1 sig. strike per minute gap.
 Silva is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Silva has tighter striking defense, making opponents miss more often.

 The Pick: Cheick Kongo over Assuerio Silva.
-We're leaning Kongo here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Kongo at 86%.

 Terry Etim vs Matt Grice